ST4NSB/youtube-video-ai-assistant-extension/README.md

 - get youtube captions - DONE
 - change manifest url to youtube - DONE
 - implement 1st mode for chatgpt - DONE
+- (maybe not) implmenet the timestamp reverse step from hours:minutes:seconds to milliseconds (reverse of parseCaptionTimeStampToYoutubeVideoTimeStamp)
+- move these TODO in issues
+- include path: youtube.com/watch in manifest
 - include the title of the video to the initial requests (included in each separate request)
-- (maybe not) implmenet the timestamp reverse step from hours:minutes:seconds to milliseconds (reverse of parseCaptionTimeStampToYoutubeVideoTimeStamp)
-- ^ instead of reverse timestamp function, let the time with milliseconds (for performance) and include a text for chatgpt to say smth like: {TIMESTAMP:153}
+- instead of reverse timestamp function, let the time with milliseconds (for performance) and include a text for chatgpt to say smth like: {TIMESTAMP:153}
 - ^ preprocess the above timestamp from the chatgpt response to a anchor link
 - implement 2nd mode for chatgpt
 - clean some providers & functions